MazenEssam02/Simulink_Programming_Project/README.md

 - `Screenshot_Of_Output.jpg`:A screenshot showing the output.

--`Example.mdl`: The MDL File that we extract data from.
+- `Example.mdl`: The MDL File that we extract data from.